Bigeye Chub

 Key Features

-- Slender, streamlined silvery body
+- Slender, streamlined body with a slightly translucent appearance

 When You’ll See Them